altruios/namshubettulpa/public/namshubettuple/vows.md

 'kill that thing in my brain’, ‘have a good fucking meal', 'fix the world']`
 ~She paused.~
-~The ordering of her thoughts startled her, clear as day despite how tired she still was.~ ~Normally she had trouble focusing, but it was easy now.~ ~Simply a list - one that she realized - would remain easily recallable.~ 'That’s handy - grocery shopping would be easy...'
+~The ordering of her thoughts startled her.~
+~clear as day despite how tired she still was.~ ~Normally she had trouble focusing, but it was easy now.~ ~Simply a list - one that she realized - would remain easily recallable.~ 'That’s handy - grocery shopping would be easy...'
 ~she wondered how far she could stretch that?~
 ~How would she test that?~
 *when the water was half full she moved back to the room.*
-*Rossin sat on the bed, his head turned quizzically when she reached in the drawer beside her.*
+*Rossin sat on the bed.*
+*his head turned quizzically when she reached in the drawer beside her.*
 'Yep.'
 ~there was a bible - even in a seedy motel.~
 "Some light bath reading?"